KITTEL Investigations and Appeals

 “If a trader should have known that the only reasonable explanation for the transaction in which he was involved was that it was connected with fraud and if it turns out that the transaction was connected with fraudulent evasion of VAT then he should have known of that fact.
 He may properly be regarded as a participant for the reasons explained in Kittel.”

-What this means is that, if normal commercial arrangements were not in place and there was no other reasonable explanation for the supplies other than fraud, it will be found that you should have known.
+What this essentially means is that, if normal commercial arrangements were not in place, and there was no other reasonable explanation for the supplies other than fraud, it will be found that you should have known.

 Personal Penalties